FosterParentCollege.com® (FPC)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study compares the effectiveness of online and classroom versions of one session from a preservice training program [FosterParentCollege.com®(FPC)].
-Individuals enrolled in the program in two states viewed an online version of the class on child abuse and neglect or took the same class in person.
-Written questionnaires were completed before and after the class.
+The purpose of the study was to compare the effectiveness of online and classroom versions of one session from FosterParentCollege.com® (FPC).
+Participants were randomly assigned to FPC or comparison condition.
 Measures utilized include the Knowledge of Child Abuse and Neglect (KCAN), Empathy & Perspective Questionnaire, and the User Satisfaction Questionnaire.
-Results showed the online training was more effective than the live training at increasing knowledge.
+Results indicate that the online training was more effective than the live training at increasing knowledge.
 Results on empathy were not significant but trended toward greater empathy for the online group.
 Feedback indicated high satisfaction with the online course.
-Limitations include lack of follow-up and parent or child behavioral outcomes measures.
+Limitations include that the study design included a posttest administered soon after completion of the intervention with no follow-up and the study included no parent or child behavioral outcome measures.

 Length of controlled postintervention follow-up: None.